KeiranY/tarkov-bronzeman/README.md

 ## Changelog

+## 1.1.2

+Fixes:

+- Set the amount of items in player made flea market offers to 0 for locked items
+  - These offers can be filtered conveniently by setting *Filters -> Quantity From* to 1 or more in the flea market
+- Fixes as issue that where the mod would fail when handling the rewards from repeatable (daily/weekly) quests (*thanks to frugyman*)
+- Actually use the `unlocks.inventory` setting that was missed when porting to 1.0.0

 ## 1.1.1

-Features:
+Fixes:

-- Fixes an issue where the mod would attempt to unlock items from the inventory of a newly created profile before it was fully created
+- Fixes an issue where the mod would attempt to unlock items from the inventory of a newly created profile before it was fully created (*thanks to MrHighLife*)

 ## 1.1.0